kermitt2/softcite-api/Readme.md

 ### Populate the database with extraction realized by the software-mention recognizer

-This process need to be done by the software-mention recognizer client available at https://github.com/impactstory/software-mentions under `client/`, see the [documentation](https://github.com/impactstory/software-mentions/client/Readme.md).
+This process need to be done by the software-mention recognizer client available at https://github.com/impactstory/software-mentions under `client/`, see the [documentation](https://github.com/ourresearch/software-mentions/tree/master/client).

 The client will further feed the Knowledge Base with new software mentions via the API, and create new software, document, person, and organization entities.
 The new entities have identifiers prefixed with letter `E` (in contrast to entities existing in Wikidata which remains prefixed by `Q`).
 Software citations found in documents are added to the software entities after disambiguation as additional statements.

-### Exporting the augemented KB in Wikidata json format
+### Exporting the augmented KB in Wikidata json format

 TBD